dharma9696/Traffic-Lights-Genetic-Algorithm/README.md

 ##

 ## Problem statement

 To develop an algorithm that reduces CO2 emissions in a city by controlling the traffic signals.

 ## Solution

+We will be implementing the genetic algorithm to find the optimal configuration of traffic signals.
+Please view the file [Final Presentation]() for an overview of the project.
+Also, go through the [medium post](https://medium.com/@rohit.dharma96/reducing-the-carbon-footprint-by-controlling-traffic-lights-7761758fec1a) for a detailed description of the project.

 1. Simulate a road network and populate the network with cars.
 2. Connect the simulation to a Python script
 3. Build functions to manipulate the traffic lights in the system.